dropik/booking-calendar-app/README.md

 - **React Router**: single page app routing.

 ## Changes
+### v1.3.0
+- Fixed bookings page issue on trying to use booking color directly from back end, which might be unsigned.
+- Better DnD.
+Using mouse events instead of HTML5 DnD API.
+Can drag and scroll.
 ### v1.2.1
 - Prepared configs for production.
 - Fixed bug when trying to parse json from POST requests which do not have response body.